appetitlang/aptsched/README.md

     [Mon Oct  6 2025, 17:25:09] Running Hello World -> /usr/local/bin/appetit /Users/user/helloworld.apt

 You can disable logging to standard out by passing the `-nostdout` flag to the scheduler.

+### Quitting
+There is no elegant way to shut the scheduler down at this point so you will need to send an interrupt signal (ie. Ctrl-C).

 ## LICENCE